Modern Korean with a "Busan to New York" vibe. Standout seafood, fun atmosphere, dishes that'll make you wanna return.

 Amber Sutherland-Namako reviews Ariari, an East Village Korean restaurant that offers a "Busan to New York" experience, praising its standout dishes and inviting atmosphere.

-"The Scallop Gimbap is frequently recommended and considered a must-try.
-Other standout dishes include the seafood pancake, soft shell crab, spicy pork with fried squid, and dolsot al-bap."
+"Highly recommended dishes include the scallop gimbap, dolsot al bap, seafood pancake, soft shell crab, and spicy pork with fried squid."

 Important Note